chocolatey/choco-wiki/CommandsReference.md

  * **Pass quotes in arguments**: When you need to pass quoted values to to something like a native installer, you are in for a world of fun.
 In cmd.exe you must pass it like this: `-ia "/yo=""Spaces spaces"""`.
-In PowerShell, you must pass it like this: `-ia '/yo=""Spaces spaces""'`.
+In PowerShell.exe, you must pass it like this: `-ia '/yo=""Spaces spaces""'`.
    No other combination will work.
+In PowerShell.exe if you are on version v3+, you can try `--%` before `-ia` to just pass the args through as is, which means it should not require any special workarounds.
  * Options and switches apply to all items passed, so if you are installing multiple packages, and you use `--version=1.0.0`, choco is going to look for and try to install version 1.0.0 of every